Aldebert: Life

 They continued to preach.
 Pope Zachary held another council in Rome in 745 to deal with him.
-Boniface's account and biography was personally approved by Adalbert (neither Boniface nor Adalbert was present).
+Boniface's account and biography was personally approved by Aldebert (neither Boniface nor Aldebert was present).
 Although the decisions of the northern councils that condemned him were upheld by the Roman council, they did not accede to Boniface's wish to have him excommunicated.
-The Council thought him to be a lunatic (as opposed to a charlatan) and decided he should be given a chance to repent, rather than excommunicated (the Irish preacher's excommunication was upheld, however).
+The Council thought him to be a lunatic (as opposed to a charlatan) and decided he should be given a chance to repent, rather than excommunicated (the Irish preacher's excommunication was upheld).
 The Synod ordered his writings (his approved biography, his prayer, and his supposed letter from Jesus) burned.

 He was still active in 746; King Pepin sent an embassy to Rome to report that the heretics were still at large and still preaching.
-Pope Zachary sent a letter to Boniface in 747, calling for a new council that both Boniface and Adalbert should attend, and that if the council found Adalbert to be a heretic, that Adalbert should then be sent to him so that he could personally judge the case.
+Pope Zachary sent a letter to Boniface in 747, calling for a new council that both Boniface and Aldebert should attend, and that if the council found Aldebert to be a heretic, that Aldebert should then be sent to him so that he could personally judge the case.

-A century later, the Anonymous of Mainz wrote that Adalbert had been condemned and deposed at a Synod at Mainz (which may have been the council that Pope Zachary had called for), and that afterwards he was imprisoned for blasphemy in the monastery of Fulda.
+A century later, the Anonymous of Mainz wrote that Aldebert had been condemned and deposed at a Synod at Mainz (which may have been the council that Pope Zachary had called for), and that afterwards he was imprisoned for blasphemy in the monastery of Fulda.
 The same account noted that he later escaped and was killed by thieves, although he may have died in jail.
 He wrote an account of his own life, but only a fragment survives.
 St Boniface also wrote about him, and left the largest extant record.